Gdoc/Admin

 Formal employment

-The first and most obvious line splitting the economically active population in a country is employment.
 The chart here plots female employment-to-population ratios across the world (national estimates before ILO corrections).
-These figures show the number of employed women as a share of the total female population (in both cases, for women ages 15 or older).
+These figures show the number of employed women as a share of the total female working-age population (in both cases, for women ages 15 or older).

-Informal employment
+Informal work

 The following chart plots the share of women in different economic sectors, country by country.
+That is, the share of employed women working in agriculture, industry, and services.

-All over the world men are more likely to work in industry than women (most countries lie below the diagonal line).
-And women tend to work more often than men in services.
+In most countries, men are more likely to work in industry than women (most countries lie above the diagonal line).
+And women tend to work more often than men in services, and the picture is more mixed in agriculture.
+This also has important consequences for pay differences between men and women.

-The pattern for services is also interesting because it shows some important regional differences: In many low-income countries where the service sector is small in relative terms (i.e. countries in the bottom left, where both male and female employment in services is low), the pattern is reversed, and men tend to work more often in services than women.
+The pattern for services is also interesting because it shows important regional differences: In many low-income countries where the service sector is small in relative terms (i.e. countries in the bottom left, where both male and female employment in services is low), the pattern is reversed, and men tend to work more often in services than women.
 India is an important case in point.

 Unemployment

 The next scatter plot looks at unemployment, and compares rates for men with those for women.
-As we can see, in most countries unemployment rates are higher for women than for men.
+As we can see, in most countries, unemployment rates are higher for women than for men.

-However, on the right-hand side of the chart, most countries lie significantly above the diagonal line – so in countries where unemployment is more common, women tend to be disproportionately affected.
+On the right-hand side of the chart, most countries lie significantly above the diagonal line — so in countries where unemployment is more common, women tend to be disproportionately affected.

 Unpaid work

 Let us now have a look at unpaid work.
-As we have noted, domestic unpaid care work is an important activity on which women tend to spend a significant amount of time – and it is an activity that is typically unaccounted for in labor supply statistics.
-In the chart here we show just how skewed the gender distribution of unpaid care work in the household is.
+Unpaid domestic and care work is an important activity on which women tend to spend a significant amount of time — and, as noted above, it is an activity that is typically not counted in labor force statistics.

-The bars show the female-to-male ratio of time devoted to unpaid services provided within the household, including care of persons, housework and voluntary community work.
+The chart below shows just how skewed the gender distribution of unpaid care work in the household is.
+The bars show the female-to-male ratio of time devoted to unpaid services provided within the household, including care of persons, housework, and voluntary community work.

 As we can see, gender differences in time devoted to unpaid care work cut across societies: All over the world, women spend more time than men on these activities.